nvbach91/fcp-api/README.md

 ## Deployment:
 - Run `./gradlew bootWar`
-- Deploy the `.war` file to a Tomcat container
+- Deploy the `/build/libs/fcpapi.war` file to a Tomcat container
     - make sure Tomcat has permission to write file to CATALINA_BASE